Kimberley Kitching farewelled by Senate

 Senator Kitching’s husband Andrew Landeryou and her close friend and secretary of the Health Services Union Diana Asmar watched on from the public gallery as senators paid tribute.

-More of a dozen of Senator Kitching’s lower house colleagues including deputy leader Richard Marles, Tanya Plibersek and Mark Dreyfus also sat in on the condolence motion.
+More than a dozen lower house colleagues, including deputy leader Richard Marles, Tanya Plibersek and Mark Dreyfus, sat in on the condolence motion.

-A who’s who of politics packed St Patrick’s Cathedral in Melbourne last week, as her husband Andrew Landeryou described her as having been subjected to “the unpleasantness of a cantankerous cabal, not all of them in parliament”.
+Labor senator Kristina Keneally used her speech to criticise those who “politicised” Senator Kitching’s death after reports she was bullied emerged after her death.

-Labor has rejected calls for an independent inquiry to examine bullying allegations, with Anthony Albanese and former leader Bill Shorten saying the late senator would want the party to move on and dedicate itself to a victory at the election due in May.
+“Those who use … the grief caused by her death for purposes other than honouring her life and her work, will find no friend in me,” she said.

-Mr Albanese said Senator Kitching did not make a formal complaint about any bullying allegations and did not come to him directly with any concerns.
+A who’s who of politics packed St Patrick’s Cathedral in Melbourne last week, as Mr Landeryou described her as having been subjected to “the unpleasantness of a cantankerous cabal, not all of them in parliament”.

 Senator Kitching is widely expected to be replaced as a candidate by former Victorian justice department bureaucrat Jana Stewart, who challenged Treasurer Josh Frydenberg in Kooyong at the 2019 election.